kinode-dao/kinode-book/src/system/networking_protocol.md

 WebSockets are prioritized since to make purely in-browser Kinodes a possibility.
 The other transport protocols with slots in the onchain identity data structure are: TCP, UDP, and WebTransport.

+Currently, only WebSockets and TCP are implemented in the runtime.
+As part of the protocol, nodes identify the supported transport protocols of their counterparty and choose the optimal one to use.
+Even nodes that do not share common transport protocols may communicate via routers.
+Direct nodes must have at least one transport protocol in common.
+It is strongly recommended that all nodes support WebSockets, including future browser-based nodes and mobile-nodes.

 ### 2. Onchain Networking Information

 All nodes must publish an Ed25519 EdDSA networking public key onchain using the protocol registry contract.